Engineering and technical advice

 Engaging an engineer(external link) – Engineering New Zealand

-To make it easier to find an engineer, Engineering New Zealand has set up the Expert Engineering Panel to provide technical and expert advice and help resolve insurance claims through the NZCRS.
+Engineering New Zealand has set up the Natural Disaster Recovery Panel to provide technical and expert advice and help resolve natural disaster insurance claims through the NZCRS.

 You don’t have to use this Panel, but you should make sure your engineer has the relevant qualifications and experience in natural disasters to: